kittisuw/Kubernetes/istio/README.md

   serviceaccount/bookinfo-productpage created
   deployment.apps/productpage-v1 created
   ```
-  3. Check status of pod
+  1. Check status of pod as you can see all of pod is only 1 container
   ```shell
   kubectl get pod
   ```